PlayFab/PlayFabParty/iOS/PartySample/README.md

 6. Select your destination device (iPhone, iPad)
 7. Build and Run using standard Xcode operations.

+## Configuring PlayFab
+Before the iOS app will work, you need to configure your PlayFab instance correctly in the Game Manager.
+See `Readme.md` within the `PartySampleNetworkCommon` folder for detailed instructions.

 ## Running
 As PartySample app starts on an iOS device it will show a screen asking to provide a PlayFab title ID and select a sample user.
 Please provide required information and tap "Login".
 Create, Join or Leave party rooms to interact with other users.